Wyntuition/jekyll-now/todo/work-project.md

             - *DEMO
         -*docker compose whole job guts
             - app container is only used locally
-        - Each push you'll get a build, so it can run while you continue working
+        - Each push you'll get a build, so it can run while you continue working.
+            - Time your pushes!
+            - You get your own schema
             - Possible to filter by branch namme wildcards, i.e. only build *-feature
-            - Branch builds are deleted when branch is deleted
+            - Branch builds are added/deleted when a branch is added/deleted (polls every minute)
         - Tech specs
             - Jenkinsfile[env vars: MIGRATE_ENV, schemas] >
                 Steps